jimmyp85/PowerShell/Maintenance/Active Directory Monitoring/Readme.md

 Version 2: Changed section header size
            Added colours for pass/fail/true/false to make it easier to read at a glance Changed HTML table
+Version 3: Fixed bug with running DCDIAG function as Invoke-Command and ScriptBlock

 ##  Parameters to Change
 The following parameters need to be changed in the script: